Breastfeeding and Rheumatoid Arthritis

 Are medications compatible with breastfeeding?

-Many of the drugs used for rheumatic disease are compatible with breastfeeding.2324
+Many of the drugs used for rheumatic disease are compatible with breastfeeding.202122

-The British Society for Rheumatology (BSR) and British Health Professionals in Rheumatology (BHPR) have produced guidelines on prescribing drugs in pregnancy and breastfeeding in two documents:
+The British Society for Rheumatology (BSR) has produced guidelines on prescribing drugs in pregnancy and breastfeeding in two documents:

-Parents and health professionals can check the compatibility of any medication with breastfeeding in several places online e.g. at Halesmeds.com [paywall], Lactmed or e-lactancia and The Breastfeeding Network ( a breastfeeding charity in UK) has a guide to the compatibility of pain killers while breastfeeding see Analgesics (Pain killers) and Breastfeeding, 2021.
+Parents and health professionals can check the compatibility of any medication with breastfeeding in several places online e.g. at Halesmeds.com [paywall], LactMed or e-lactancia and The Breastfeeding Network ( a breastfeeding charity in UK) has a guide to the compatibility of pain killers while breastfeeding see Analgesics (Pain killers) and Breastfeeding, May 2024.

 Further reading